ASCO 2026 Glioma Panel: New Data, Ongoing Debate

 The discussion also looked beyond INDIGO and toward the next phase of IDH-directed therapy.
 The question is no longer whether IDH inhibition works, but how it fits into broader treatment strategies, including combinations with immunotherapy and vaccines, particularly in higher-grade disease, where monotherapy may not be sufficient.

-The broader takeaway: neuro-oncology is entering a new era where the conversation has shifted from proving that targeted therapies work to determining how best to use them.
+The broader takeaway is that neuro-oncology is entering a new era where the conversation has shifted from proving that targeted therapies work to determining how best to use them.
 Many of the most consequential decisions remain nuanced, individualized, and still evolving.